serverless/dashboard/docs/index.md

-If you haven't already enabled instrumentation on a function while onboarding, you'll need to instrument an AWS Lambda function to enable logs, traces, spans, errors, and warnings, in Serverless Console.
+If you haven't already enabled instrumentation on a function while onboarding, you'll need to instrument an AWS Lambda function to enable logs, traces, spans, and events, in Serverless Console.

 Follow these [Instrumentation steps](./instrumentation.md) to enable instrumentation on your function.